microsoft/fluentui/packages/date-time/src/components/Calendar/docs/CalendarDos.md

 - Use the control as a single entity.
 - Set the default date to the current date unless a specific date is required for context (e.g. the date of the conference).
-- Allow Calendar to render in either wide or narrow.
-The control is designed to resize relative to available screen width.
 - When the control is engaged, the Calendar renders as a flyout and has defined widths (300px -narrow and 440px – wide).
 Plan your UI implementation accordingly.
 - If allowing for manual entry of date, provide helper text in the appropriate format.
 The control renders date in a specific format.